 Why doesn’t Round Rock ISD just lower the property values or the tax rate to get out of Chapter 41?

 For Chapter 41 purposes, wealth is determined by the assessed values of all the property within the district.
 Property values are determined by county tax appraisers, not by school districts.
-The appraisers use their experienced judgment and reported property sales to determine property values.
+The appraisers use data and reported property sales to determine property values.
 For example, if a house sells for $200,000, appraisers will consider that a house of comparable size in that neighborhood would also be worth $200,000.
-All the new businesses, shopping centers, homes, and apartment buildings that are in RRISD contribute to the district’s wealth.
+All the businesses, shopping centers, homes, and apartment buildings that are in RRISD contribute to the district’s wealth.